Breadth Divergence Signals

-Read in that way, breadth divergence is an interpretive warning rather than a standalone verdict.
-It can point to deteriorating participation quality, rising fragility beneath the surface, or weakening internal confirmation.
-By itself, however, it does not prove that a reversal is imminent or that a broader regime change has already taken hold.
+In practice, breadth divergence signals are interpretive warnings rather than standalone verdicts.
+They can point to weakening internal confirmation, rising fragility beneath the surface, or deteriorating participation quality, but they do not prove that a reversal is imminent or that a broader regime change has already taken hold.

 When breadth divergence signals carry more weight